ikmb/esga/docs/recommendations.md

 For long reads, you might want to check out IsoSeq (PacBio).

+### References

+ESGA is capable of aligning distantly related genomes (e.g. human to a non-primate mammal or even chicken) and projecting the matching reference annotation onto your assembly of interest.
+This can prove useful for manual curation of annotations and supports the gene building process.
+Suitable references (assembly + annotation) can be downloaded from e.g. the EnsEMBL [FTP server](http://ftp.ensembl.org/pub).
+Other sources will probably work too, as long as they offer annotations in GTF format, but have not been thoroughly tested.

 ### RNA-seq data

 This is perhaps the most important type of annotation evidence, as it stems specifically from your organism of interest and should provide